abdoulousseini2028-droid/interview-prep-ai/README.md

 -  Communication clarity
 - Problem-solving process

-This beta-version of InterviewPrep AI evaluates **both** - just like a real interviewer would.
+This beta-version of InterviewPrep AI (with loaded API credits) evaluates **both** - just like a real interviewer would.

 ---